whiteribbonalliance/dashboard-api/README.md

    prioritized over `file`.

 When a new campaign is created, its dashboard will be accessible in the front-end using the `dashboard_path` from the config after a build has been created in the front-end.

-If the configuration is updated, a new build is required in the front-end to reflect the changes.
+Note: If the configuration has been updated, a new build is required in the front-end to reflect the changes.
+Changes also includes enabling or disabling translations.

 ## Translations